ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 To make the surface look uniform and avoid smears and smudges, join the painted fragments using "wet on wet" technique. **How to paint a wall using this method?**

-It is a technique recommended by professional.
+It is a technique recommended by professionals.
 It involves **applying the paint with overlapping strokes**.
 The easiest way to achieve this effect is painting walls in a "V" shape.
 First paint the external lines and then start filling the space between them.
 With this method, the product is evenly distributed on the wall.

 If there are at least two people painting walls, the risk of smudges is smaller.
 To make the surface even more uniform, give up using a brush and pick a roller, which is easier to use.